typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 This is accomplished by deriving an image from [openjdk:8-jre-alpine](https://hub.docker.com/_/openjdk/) with `bash` installed as the Docker entrypoint script generated by SBT Native Packager requires `bash` to be present.

-Create the image using the following `Dockerfile`.
+Create the image using the following `Dockerfile`:

 ```
 FROM openjdk:8-jre-alpine
 RUN apk --no-cache add --update bash coreutils
 ```

-Once created, this image can be used as a base image by specifying the `dockerBaseImage` setting in the `build.sbt`.
+Once created, this image can be used as a base image by specifying the `dockerBaseImage` setting in the `build.sbt`:

 ```
 dockerBaseImage := "<my image name>"